 Meanwhile, Brighton's defensive efforts against Liverpool on Wednesday were not helped by the absence of Lewis Dunk, who hurt his calf in the warm-up to the Wolves draw, and a question mark is hanging over his head for Saturday's match too.

-Yankuba Minteh (groin) and Joao Pedro (ankle) are in the same boat, while all of Solly March (knee), James Milner (thigh), Matt O'Riley (ankle) and Adam Webster (thigh) are confined to the visitors' infirmary.
+However, Matt O'Riley (ankle) and Joao Pedro (ankle) are training again and might be involved, but all of Solly March (knee), James Milner (thigh) and Adam Webster (thigh) are confined to the visitors' infirmary, while the status of Yankuba Minteh (muscle) is up in the air.

-In brighter news, Georginio Rutter is available again after being cup-tied in midweek and could reprise his attacking partnership with Danny Welbeck, while Jack Hinshelwood battled back from a minor injury to come off the bench on Wednesday and may slot straight back into midfield.
+Georginio Rutter is also available again after being cup-tied in midweek and could reprise his attacking partnership with Danny Welbeck, while Jack Hinshelwood battled back from a minor injury to come off the bench on Wednesday and may slot straight back into midfield.

 Liverpool possible starting lineup: